thoomi/traffic-sign-classifier/writeup.md

 #### 3. Model Architecture

-The code for my final model is located in the sixth cell of the IPython notebook.
+The code for my final model is located in the eighth cell of the IPython notebook.

 My final model consisted of the following layers and is highly inspired by the Sermanet & LeCun model:

-![Transformation examples][image8]
+![Model scheme][image8]

 And here is a table with more detail: